This article was originally published on 13 August, 2020 and updated to reflect the latest information. Additional reporting by Jorinda Hsu.

 Interest Cost For Loan

-In our example, we will assume that a buyer pays a downpayment of $3,330 for the new bike and borrow the remaining amount.
-If we assume an interest of 4% per annum, with a maximum loan tenure of 7 years, the total finance amount, including interest, would amount to $23,900.
-This would mean $4,900 incurred on the interest.
+In our example, we will assume that a buyer pays an average minimum down payment of 15% for the new bike at $3,000 and borrow the remaining amount from a dealership’s in-house financing.
+Based on Hitach Capital Asia Pacific’s interest of 5% per annum, with a maximum loan tenure of 4 years, the total finance amount, including interest, would amount to $21,800.
+This would mean $1,800 incurred on the interest.

 Motorcycle Road Tax